Hope Street Restaurants and Bars Guide: The Best Places To Eat And Drink Around Hope Street, The Georgian Quarter and Hardman Street

 The Pen Factory embraces the best of British and European cuisine.
 With a focus on small plates and sharing dishes.
 They stock a diverse selection of both alcoholic and none alcoholic drinks providing the most exciting range possible for their customers.
 They like to keep us on our toes by constantly evolving their stock so there’s always something new to try.

-Have we missed your favourite place off our Hope Street Restaurants and Bars Guide?
+Have we missed your favourite place from our Hope Street Restaurants and Bars Guide?
 Let us know in the comments below.